 Controller is dead

 Check both fuses first.
-These are covered in the instruction manuals, on the back page.
-The main fuse has holders present so that a standard 20mm 1 amp fuse may be fitted should the track be blown.
-The Earth fuse is ideally replaced by a self-resetting fuse, so that it will be protected should the wiring fault that blew it ever recur.
-The earth fuse is circled in red in the picture below….
+The lower power board has fuse holders present so that a standard 20mm 1 amp fuse may be fitted should the track be blown.
+The earth fuse on the upper board is circled in red in the picture below, ideally this should be repaired by fitting a self-resetting fuse, so that it will be protected should the wiring fault that blew it ever recur.

 Next, check that the 12v line is coming on when the ignition is switched on.
 Easiest place to measure 12v is across the pot, which should about 1.2v (2 diode drops) less than the 12v line.
 You can also measure this 12v supply directly across pins 1 and 14 of the 14 way connector between the two boards (see manual for pin numbering).
 Pin 1 (centre of board) is +12v and pin 14 (connects to the peripheral track) is 0v – or battery -ve.